Privacy matters, but it can be confusing. This page explains our approach to privacy and how it affects you.

 These are just the key points.
 If you need further detail, keep reading.

-Measuring our visitors
+Measuring our website visitors

 We measure visitors to our website using Google Analytics.
 This records what pages you view within our site, how you arrived at our site and some basic information about your computer.
 All of that information is anonymous – so we don’t know who you are; just that somebody visited our site.